obsidian-pkm-vault/CS-Notes/content/Devops/Prometheus.md

 ### Prometheus Metric Retrieval
 - The Prometheus server has a **metrics retrieval** component that **pulls data** from different **targets**, which are essentially various processes.
 This data consists of **units** such as CPU status, exception count, and request count.
 These units are considered [[#Prometheus Metric]] when monitored by Prometheus.
 The metrics are then stored in the [[#Prometheus Data Storage|time-series database (TSDB)]]
-- Prometheus also includes an HTTP server component that accepts PromQL queries, enabling integration with visualisation tools like Grafana
+- Prometheus also includes an HTTP server component that accepts [[PromQL|PromQL queries]], enabling integration with visualisation tools like Grafana

 >[!important] A pulling system
 > Common monitoring services like AWS CloudWatch and [[Datadog]] use a **pushing** approach, where all processes push metrics to a centralized collection platform.
 This can create a **high load of network traffic**, and monitoring can become a bottleneck.
 Additionally, we need to install a daemon on all processes to push metrics, while Prometheus only needs a **scraping endpoint**.
 The pulling approach is also a convenient way to check if a process is up.